 Big Red is a bicycle whose little boy, Leo, loves riding him around his North American city streets.
 But when Leo gets too big for Big Red, he decides to donate the bicycle to an organization that ships bikes to Africa.
 In Burkina Faso, Big Reg gets a new life, helping Alisetta get from her family's fields to the market quickly and safely — and when Alisetta passes Big Red on, the bike, now renamed Le Grand Rouge, helps Haridata deliver medications and get sick people to the hospital.
 This unique story shows how one ordinary bicycle — and a child's desire to make a difference — can change lives across the world.

 11-year-old Maria Luz is worried: her family lives on a small farm, and this year's crop is so poor that they may not have enough to eat.
 When her father has to leave to find work, Maria is put in charge of the garden, and a new teacher shows her sustainable farming practices like terracing and using compost.
 And once she shares the information with her neighbors, her community is transformed!
-Realistic portrayals of the obstacles facing subsistence farmers — including predatory middlemen who take advantage of desperation to claim most of the profit — make this a revelatory book for young readers.
+Realistic portrayals of the obstacles facing subsistence farmers — including predatory middlemen who take advantage of desperation to claim most of the profit — make this a revelatory book for young readers, while still capturing the power of gardening and farming to improve people's lives.

 The streets of Chennai are dangerous for children, but when life gets more dangerous at home, sisters Viji and Rukku become runaways.
 Fortunately, before long the girls find shelter under and abandoned bridges, as well as friendship, both from a puppy they name Kutti and from two runaway boys, Muthi and Arul.
 Muthi and Arul are so taken with Viji's storytelling that they agree to teach her and Rukku how to scavenge the garbage dump for items to sell.
 And when tragedy strikes, their new family will help Viji come to terms with her grief.
 Written in the form of a letter from Viji to Rukku, this vividly emotional book gently explores issues around poverty, caste, and child labor through the story of one girl.